Do I need to worry about a stabbing pain in my chest?

 Edited by: Sophie Kennedy

-Along with the discomfort brought by sudden, stabbing pains in the chest, they can be alarming for patients to experience.
+Along with the discomfort brought by sudden, stabbing pain in the chest, that may feel like needles, or that comes and goes -- they can be alarming for patients to experience.
 In this expert guide, highly respected consultant cardiologist Dr Pierluigi Costanzo explains the most common causes of pain in the chest and when to see a medical specialist.

 Sooner or later in life, we will experience pain or some sort of discomfort in our chest.
 So how do you know whether you need to be worried about it or not?